-Confluence seeks to conduct the trading for client accounts within the safe harbor or Section 28(e) of the Securities Exchange Act of 1934, which allows and provides a "safe harbor" for discretionary investment advisers to pay an increased commission, above what another broker-dealer would charge for executing a transaction, for eligible research and brokerage services, provided the adviser has made a good faith determination that the value of the research and brokerage services qualifies as reasonable in relation to the amount of commissions paid.
-Confluence utilizes client commissions to purchase eligible research and brokerage services when those services provide lawful and appropriate assistance in the investment decision-making process, and the amount of the client commission is reasonable in relation to the value of the value of the products or services that relate to the execution of the trade from the point at which the adviser communicates with the broker-dealer for the purpose of transmitting an order for execution, through the point at which funds or securities are delivered.
+Confluence seeks to conduct the trading for client accounts within the safe harbor or Section 28(e) of the Securities Exchange Act of 1934, which allows and provides a "safe harbor" for discretionary investment advisers to pay an increased commission, above what another brokerdealer would charge for executing a transaction, for eligible research and brokerage services, provided the adviser has made a good faith determination that the value of the research and brokerage services qualifies as reasonable in relation to the amount of commissions paid.
+Confluence utilizes client commissions to purchase eligible research and brokerage services when those services provide lawful and appropriate assistance in the investment decision-making process, and the amount of the client commission is reasonable in relation to the value of the value of the products or services provided.
+Brokerage services within the safe harbor are broadly defined as those products and services that relate to the execution of the trade from the point at which the adviser communicates with the broker-dealer for the purpose of transmitting an order for execution, through the point at which funds or securities are delivered.

 Confluence receives research and brokerage services for both research/brokerage and nonresearch/brokerage purposes.
 In such instances, Confluence makes a good faith effort to determine the relative proportion of the products and services used.
-The proportion of the products and services attributable to research/brokerage purposes will be paid through brokerage commissions generated by client transactions while the proportion attributable to nonresearch/brokerage purposes will be paid for or reimbursed by Confluence.
+The proportion of the products and services attributable to research/brokerage purposes will be paid through brokerage commissions generated by client transactions, while the proportion attributable to nonresearch/brokerage purposes will be paid for or reimbursed by Confluence.
 Receipt of "mixeduse" products and services and the determination of an appropriate allocation between research/brokerage and non-research/brokerage purposes create a conflict of interest between Confluence and its clients.
 Only certain client transactions are used to generate soft dollars; however, most clients receive the benefit.
 Additionally, the research and brokerage services are not allocated to client accounts proportionately to the credits that the accounts generate.

 The receipt of research and brokerage services by Confluence results in a conflict of interest given Confluence's discretion to select broker-dealers to trade for certain clients.
 When Confluence uses client brokerage commissions to obtain research and brokerage services, the firm receives a benefit because it does not need to pay for the research or brokerage services itself.
 As a result, Confluence can have an incentive to select a particular broker-dealer in order to obtain research, commission sharing arrangement payments or brokerage services from that broker-dealer rather than to obtain the lowest price for execution.
+Confluence seeks to mitigate this conflict by ensuring that the selection of trading firms is based on best execution (as described above) and by periodically assessing the services of the brokers.
 Confluence reviews conflicts associated with soft dollars/commission sharing arrangements.